openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_modality_alignment.md

 #### Metric aggregation

 To rank methods, the individual metric scores will be aggregated.
-This will occur by the following approach:
-Each metric result will be rescaled by min-max scaling via

-$$f(Y) =\frac{Y - min(Y)}{max(Y) - min(Y)}$$
-Separate bio-conservation and batch removal scores will be computed by taking the mean of all rescaled bio-conservation and batch removal metrics, respectively.
+However, due to the differing nature of each metric, we will assign a weight to each metric after 1 month of the public competition.
+The goal of this weighting will be to provide equal importance on each measure when summing them.
+This weighting will be noted in the competition documentation and in communication to all competitions.

-An overall score will be calculated taking a weighted average of the batch removal and bio-conservation scores via the equation:
+An overall weighted average of batch correction and bio-conservation scores will be computed via the equation:
-$$S_{overall,i} = 0.6*S_{bio,i} + 0.4*S_{batch,i}$$
+$$S_{overall,i} = 0.6 \cdot S_{bio,i} + 0.4 \cdot S_{batch,i}$$
 This reflects the relative importance of the metrics.

-{{< callout note >}}
-Note that when using a distribution-based rescaling as proposed here, it is possible that the ranking order of two results changes when a third method is added.
-Thus, rankings will only be final once all results are submitted and finalized.
-{{</ callout >}}
+The batch covariate used for evaluation is `donor`, however one can consider encoding the site of data collection as an additional or replacement batch covariate.

 Further information on any of these metrics can be found at https://www.biorxiv.org/content/10.1101/2020.05.22.111161v2